margaretmf/margaretmf.github.io/poetry.md

 It healed my relationship to the Country and the country.
 I was already from the South, but negative memories of the South and race that infiltrated my thought were chased away.
 I already loved the sound of the trains, but it brought me closer to the nation-wide railways.
-I was already aware of the lumber industry, but it brought me one step closer to it.
+I was already aware of the lumber industry and my great grandfather's work in it, but it brought me one step closer to it.
 I already knew Tennessee and bluegrass music, but it brought me one step closer to this light-hearted music as well as the Blues.
+I once took mandolin lessons and played piano, and it led me to dig deeper into myself to play more spontaneously.
 I was already from Virginia, but it shed light on West Virginia, nearby, and brought me one step closer to Old Virginia.
 I thought I was relating to the South, but it made me aware of the beauty of the West.
 I had already been to South America, but it brought me more love for the South Americans.